Capitol Heights–Minnesota Avenue Line: Modified Route

 On June 21, 2015, route U2 and renamed route V2 and was extended to Capitol Heights station via Nannie Helen Burroughs Avenue and follow U2's routing between Minnesota Avenue station and Anacostia station.
 Routes V7 and V8 were renamed route V4 which was shorten to Navy Yard–Ballpark station with service between Navy Yard and the Bureau of Engraving being replaced by route V9 which was renamed route V1.
 The new line will be called the Capitol Heights–Minnesota Avenue Line.
 Route V2 will operate Monday through Saturday with no Sunday service (the same pattern as the U2), and route V4 will operate daily (the same pattern as routes V7 and V8).

 In the process of the changes, route U2, V7, V8, and V9 designation were discontinued, and route U8 was shorten to operate between Minnesota Avenue station and Benning Heights.

 During the COVID-19 pandemic, Route V2 and V4 was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule with Route V2 being suspended.
 Weekend service for V4 was later reduced to every 30 minutes on March 21, 2020.
 The pre-pandemic schedule and V2 service was restored on August 23, 2020.

 In February 2021 during the FY2022 budget, WMATA proposed to eliminate the V4 and give the V2 daily service to replace it if WMATA does not get federal funding.

 On June 6, 2021, late night service was added to route V2 daily, adding Sunday Service on route V2 for the first time, while route V4 was shortened late nights to 11:30 pm weekdays and 10:30 pm weekends.

-On September 5, 2021, Both Routes were increased to every 24 minutes with a combined 12 minutes between Capitol Heights station and Minnesota and Pennsylvania Avenues SE from 7AM - 9PM, with the V2 also getting full Sunday service.
+On September 5, 2021, Both Routes were increased to every 24 minutes with a combined 12 minutes between Capitol Heights station and Minnesota and Pennsylvania Avenues SE from 7AM to 9PM, with the V2 also getting full Sunday service.

+As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the V2 and V4 were combined into one route, being renamed into the C31.
+The route follows the former V2 entirely, then would operate along South Capitol Street SW and end at Navy Yard–Ballpark station.
+Service on Pennsylvania Avenue SE, M Street SE and Potomac Avenue Station was eliminated.